2015 GM Arnold Denker Tournament of High School Champions

 Each of our participants will receive a free two year ICC membership and if a current participant is already a member then they will receive an extension of two years on their current ICC membership.
 This two year ICC membership will become available upon completion of the six rounds.

 There will be a $500 Ursula Foster Award presented by the Chess Trust to the highest finisher under the age of 16 (as of the first day of the tournament).
 If there are fewer than two eligible participants, the award will go to the top finisher under the age of 17.
 There must be at least two eligible players for the award to be given.
 This award will not be split.
 In the event of ties, the recipient will be the player with the highest tie-break score.

-The sponsors are the Denker Family, The U.S. Chess Trust, The United States Chess Federation, the Ursula Foster family, Dwight Barber, American Chess Equipment, Inc., The Internet Chess Club (ICC), Frank Niro, and Sunil Weermantry of the National Scholastic Chess Foundation.
+The sponsors are the Denker Family, The U.S. Chess Trust, The United States Chess Federation, the Ursula Foster family, Dwight Barber, American Chess Equipment, Inc., The Internet Chess Club (ICC), Frank Niro and Chess Magnet School.

 Travel & Accommodations

 Players are responsible for their own travel and accommodations.
 Players sharing rooms should make their arrangements carefully, as neither the USCF nor the tournament is responsible for any consequences arising from such arrangements.
 Please note that registration in a hotel room will require a person 18 years of age or older to be present.